 Motor skills are essential for a child’s physical strength and movement.
 They are used every day and throughout their lives.
 They help us move and do everything from lifting, walking and running to eating our food, speaking, singing and writing on a keyboard.
 Motor skills and motor control begin developing from when a child is born and progress as the child grows.

 Motor skills are broken up into two categories: gross motor skills and fine motor skills.
-Mastering both are essential to help support your child throughout their lives ahead.
-If they are unable to do everyday tasks it will affect their self-confidence, ability to develop self-care and independence skills and also later on their academic performance.
+Mastering both is essential to help support your child throughout their lives.
+If they are unable to do everyday tasks, it will affect their self-confidence, ability to develop self-care and independence skills and their academic performance.